Configure webhooks that trigger on Discourse events to integrate with external services

 Setting up a Github bot

 We want to have a service to notify every mentions to the pull request.
 We’ll achieve that by hosting a bot on Heroku.
-It receives webhook event from a Discourse instance and process accordingly.
+It receives webhook event from a Discourse instance and processes accordingly.

 The code is available here.
 Simply publish this to a Heroku dyno.
 Then you’ll need to set up some config envs in the setting page.
-Check out readme of that repo.
+Check out the readme of that repo.

 Try it by a reply!